hpcloud/stackato-cluster-tool/README.md

 - Choose your cluster configuration in config.tf.
 The name of the cluster (key cluster_name) will be asked while launching Terraform
 - Choose your OpenStack configuration in config-openstack.tf
 - Make sure you uploaded your public SSH key (see doc: http://docs.openstack.org/user-guide/configure_access_and_security_for_instances.html#import-a-key-pair) and update the variable `ssh_key_name` in config-openstack.tf
+- if you need to setup static DNS servers, comment out and setup the line "dns_nameservers" in the file provider-openstack-network.tf

 ##### 3. Start the cluster
 In a terminal, move to the root directory containing the Terraform files.